 Married to the most wonderful man

-That was 2014, I felt really in control and grown up.
-I read a few baby manuals so the whole motherhood thing was covered off.
-I had even secured a place at a nursery, so that’s the childcare sorted.
-Yes this career girl come mother-to-be was on it.
-In my head, I was going to do the Mat’ leave thing and then return to my old life.
+With the impending arrival of baby number one, I decided to read a few baby manuals.
+In my mind that was the whole motherhood thing covered off.
+I had even secured a place at a nursery, so that was the childcare sorted.
+Yes, this career girl come mother-to-be was on it.
+In my head, I was going to do the Maternity leave thing and then return to my old life.
+How wrong was I?!

-Going back to work was something I accepted but I didn’t think for one moment that it would be the biggest adjustment.
-The month before I went back, I cancelled the nursery place, visited another, cried at the conditions and hired a nanny.
+The months past and the return to work date was in sight.
+Going back to work was something I accepted.
+Never did I think for one moment that it would be the biggest adjustment in this whole Motherhood thing.
+The month before I went back, I cancelled the nursery place, visited another nursery, cried at the conditions and hired a nanny.
 Knowing my son would be looked after at home gave me comfort but in all honestly it didn’t give me much else.

 Weeks, turned into months and I knew I needed help.
 The crying was draining, the sadness was smothering, life had become a shadow of the year before.
 I was at breaking point.

-I had my first session with a clinician; We talked, I cried, we talked some more and I felt like I could make sense of everything.
+I was referred to an amazing specialist; We talked, I cried, we talked some more and I felt like I could make sense of everything.
 I had gained some perspective and I didn’t feel ashamed anymore.
-Something clicked after my second session and I felt back in control of my life again.
+After my first session, he diagnosed me with mild Post Natal Depression.
+I was so shocked to hear that I had PND 16 months on.
+After my second session something clicked and I felt in control of my life again.
 Somehow I knew how to take my situation forward.
 I created a balance across my world, I stopped taking work home and started focusing on being a mother again.
 9 months after I returned to work, I fell pregnant and at that point I left the company.
-Leaving gave me time to concentrate on my family.
+Leaving gave me time to concentrate on my family and the confidence to be me again.

-Four months after leaving my job, I started The Curious Life of a Mummy blog.
+Four months after leaving my job, I started The Curious Mummy blog.
 The blog has been a great platform to talk about my experiences of motherhood and it turns out there are a billion of us going through the same thing.

 The blog has opened my eyes to so many opportunities outside of my industry, so much so, I am in the process of setting up Roxby + Pearl, a collection of ‘must have’ stylish trans-seasonal clothes designed to support women through motherhood and beyond.
 Now leaving the children for the odd meeting is easy.
 In fact, I feel like I am thriving again.
 There will come a time when I return to the day job.
-It was a big part of who I was before I had my children but for now I am taking each day as it comes and enjoying the precious time I have with my little family.
+After all, it was a big part of who I was before I had my children but for now I am enjoying these precious moments.

 If you want to know more about the fantastic support networks out there, head to the links below: